alexblewett/NDC-US56/README.md

 	PRIMARY KEY ("item_Id")

 There is also a known issue where at least one row must exist on the table before the service will function.

+The service can function either by sending the curl commands listed in CurlCommands.txt or by running the NDC-US56TestHarness